Sphereon-Opensource/PEX/README.md

  *       "https://identity.foundation/presentation-exchange/submission/v1"
  *     ],
  *     "type": [
- *       "VerifiablePresentation",
+ *       "IVerifiablePresentation",
  *       "PresentationSubmission"
  *     ],
  *     presentation_submission: presentationSubmission,
  *     verifiableCredential: selectedCredentials
  *   };
  */
-// Presentation would need to be signed and sent to verifier
+// IPresentation would need to be signed and sent to verifier
 ```

-### Verifiable Presentation with callback
+### Verifiable IPresentation with callback

 **NOTE:** PEX does not support the creation of signatures by itself.
 That has to do with the fact that we didn't want to
 rely on all kinds of signature suites and libraries.
 PEX has minimal dependencies currently, so that it can be used in